 The dial is a simple black affari with clear white markings and both an hour and minute train.
 Additionally, there is a meter at around 2 o’clock, keeping you up to date on the automatic movements stored power.
 And, a hard to miss skeleton aspect at 6 o’clock in gold, silver and blue.

 This model is a little busy on the dial for my liking, but for those who like the pilot style dial with a little something extra, it could be a good buy.

 The New Haven is more for those looking for a dress watch.
 At 40mm, it is on the large side, but still works well for most people.

 There are a few styles of the New Haven, but this particular model has the “open heart” look you see on some dress watches, like the Bambino from Orient.
 It adds something unique to the otherwise clean (or some would say, plain) dial of a dress watch.

 Overall, the rest of the watch is typical to the style, with a white dial, long gold hour markers and hands, as well as a matching plated case.
 The alligator leather gives it that final touch of class.

 4. Ingersoll 1892 Regent Automatic

-Another great dress watch option from Ingersoll is this one from their more recent 1892 collection.
+Another of the great Ingersoll watches is this dress watch option from their more recent 1892 collection.

-The dial has a stunning black dial with an inner guilloche wave pattern, where the day/date window is also placed.
+The dial of this Ingersoll watch has a stunning black dial with an inner guilloche wave pattern, where the day/date window is also placed.
 The hour markers are bold and in Arabic, every third hour only.
 There is also a finely marked minute train around the edge, and large super luminova hands to help tell the time in the dark.